Mukim Kuala Balai: Geography

 The mukim borders Mukim Seria to the north, Mukim Labi to the east and south, the Malaysian state of Sarawak to the west and Mukim Kuala Belait to the north-west.
+Kuala Balai, characterized by its wetlands and riverfront, is not naturally conducive to rice cultivation.
+Consequently, and alongside the rice fields in rural Labi, the ancestors planted rumbia trees along the Belait River.